 - It is used in the manufacturing of semiconductors

-- It is used in the medical field as an analgesic and anesthetic
+- It is used in the medical field as an analgesic and anaesthetic

-- It is used as a flavoring ingredient
+- It is used as a flavouring ingredient

 - It is used in car racing as a fuel additive

 Ans: Nitrous oxide has significant medical uses for its anesthetic and pain-reducing effects, particularly in surgery and dentistry.
 The colloquial name, invented by Humphry Davy, is due to the euphoric effects of inhaling it, a quality that has contributed to its therapeutic use as a dissociative anesthetic.

 2. How is nitrous oxide used in everyday life?

 Ans: Colorless gas (N2O) used in medical or dental surgery as an anesthetic or analgesic.
 It is known as ‘ laughing gas ‘ because it gives rise to the excitement.
 It is also used in the production of foods under pressure.
 It is also used in the processing of foods under strain.